Side Effects of Wearing Contact Lenses

 4. Diminished Corneal Reflex

 Using contact lenses may cause diminished corneal reflex in the eye.
-Corneal reflex is a protective mechanism of the eye where the brain signals the eyelids to drop down to protect our eyes whenever the slightest amount of pressure is applied to the cornea.
-Corneal reflex makes sure that we close our eyes if something may cause a direct trauma to them, like a flying object coming towards our eyes or if someone tries to poke us.
+The corneal reflex is a protective mechanism of the eye where the brain signals the eyelids to drop down to protect our eyes whenever the slightest amount of pressure is applied to the cornea.
+Corneal reflex makes sure that we close our eyes if something may cause direct trauma to them, like a flying object coming towards our eyes or if someone tries to poke us.

 When you use contact lenses constantly, you teach your body to ignore the natural corneal reflex.
 This may dull the eye’s response to corneal reflex, which could lead to the eye being damaged if you can’t shut your eyes fast enough in case of danger.